Phantas0s/questions-job-interview/README.md

 ## People

+### Company Culture

+* How would you describe the company culture?
-* How many teams do you have?
-How big are they?
+* How do you know if a developer is productive and valuable for the company?
-* What do you expect from your developers?
-Following what the managers tell them?
-Bringing business value, not only coding?
+* What's the balance between firefighting and project work?
-* Do you think that soft skills, like good communication, good time management, and good adaptability is more important than technical skills?
+* Do you think that soft skills (like communication, time management, or being able to adapt) are more important than technical skills?
-* What do you do to keep your employees?
+* What do you do avoid developer turnover?
-* Do you think diversity matters?
+* Do you think diversity matters in your teams?
-* Do you allocate resource for employee training?
-* Are responsibilities shared among the members of a team?
-* Is blaming a usual practice in the company?
-* Do you feel there are any skills currently lacking on the team?
+* How do you do to have diversity in your team?

+### Control & Micro Management

 * Is every developer allowed to deploy in production?
-* Does it happen that a developer work alone on a project?
-* How do you share knowledge in the team?
+* How to you understand code ownership?
+* Is there any performance review?

+### Training

+* Do you allocate resources for employee training?

+### Feedback

 * Do you have any established feedback process (1-to-1) between managers and developers?
-Between the developers themselves?
-Between the teams?
+    * Between the developers themselves?
-* Is there any performance review?
-* Do you think a "healthy" amount of pressure on developers is necessary?
+    * Between the teams?

+## Technologies

+* What's the tech stack of your codebase?
+* What do you use on the infrastructure level?
+* Why do you use `<insert-the-technology-they use>`?
+* Can developers choose their development environments (OS, computer, IDE)?

 ## Business

+* Why are you hiring?
 * What the vision of the company?
-Where do you see the company in 5 years?
+* How will the company looks like in 5 years?
-* Who's your target market?
+* Do you try to reach a precise target market?
-* Where does the funding come from?
 * How do you get feedback from you users?
-* What the biggest challenges your business is facing?
+* What are the biggest challenges your business is facing?
-* Is there experts in the company who can explain the business to the developers?
+* Is there domain experts who can explain some aspect of the business to the developers?
-* Can developers ask for precisions about the business easily, and have answers?
-* Is everybody involved in the team, including the managers and the deciders, can communicate easily?
-* Why are you hiring?

-## Company culture
+## Teams

-* How would you describe the company culture?
-* How do you define a senior developer?
+* How many developer teams do you have?
-* How do you know if a developer is productive and valuable for the company?
+* How may developers do you have in each team?
-* What's the balance between firefighting and project work?

-## Processes

 * Do you have product managers?
 Product owners?
-Are the IT teams autonomous?
+* Are the developer teams autonomous?
+* Do you have cross-functional teams?
+* Are developers usually working alone on their projects?
+* How developers share knowledge in the team?

+## Processes

+### Agile

-* Do you use SCRUM or Kanban?
+* Do you use SCRUM?
+Can you describe the process?
-* Are you writing unit tests and/or functional tests for your softwares?
-* Do you follow TDD?
+* Do you use Kanban?
-* Do you do pair programming?
-In what situation?
+* What do you think about pair programming?
+Is it a common practice in the company?
-* Do you do code review?
+* What do you think about code review?
+Is it a common practice in the company?

+### Tests

+* Are you writing unit tests / functional tests / integration tests ... ?
-* Do you write documentation?
-Is it up-to-date?
+* What do you think about TDD?
+Is it a common practice in the company?

+### Documentation

+* What is good documentation for you?
+* Are the codebases well documented?
+* Are the functionalities in the applications you're building well documented?

+### CI / CD

 * Do you have a CI pipeline?
 * Do you do Continuous Deployment (CD)?
-Do you deploy often in production?
+* How often do you deploy in production?
-* Do you prefer having tasks/tickets going on for days or weeks, or do you try to break down tasks/tickets as small as possible?
+* What do you prefer: small tickets you directly deploy in production when they're done, or bigger tickets?

+### Requirements

+* Who is writing the requirements for new functionalities?
+* Do you have kickup meetings with domain experts, managers, and developers, when you want to add a new functionality?
+* Is it possible, for developers, to change the requirements?

+## Quality

-* Do you know your MTTR (Mean Time to Restore), the time you need in average to fix problems in production?
+* Are you aware of your application's MTTR (Mean Time to Restore), the time you need in average to fix problems in production?
 * Do you have a QA team?
-* Does the QA team test manually, or using automated tests like acceptance tests?
+* Does the QA team test manually, or do they run automated tests?
-* Do you do some meeting between developers and managers, when introducing a new functionality on your product(s)?
-* Is it possible to change the requirements?
-Is it possible to do it without asking the management?
 * Do you have agile ceremonies, like daily stand up?

 ## Working Place

-* Is home office allowed?
-Under what conditions?
+* Do you allow home office?
 * Do you allow remote work?
-Under what conditions?
-* What kind of office do you have?
-Open offices?
+* Do you work in an open office?
-* Is there only developers in one office?
-Where are the marketing / customer care teams?
+* Are developers isolated or everybody in the same offices?
 * Can I visit the offices?

 ## Schedule